yusuke0913/Documentation/source/includes/_integrations.md

 }
 ```

-This endpoint replaces a webhooks.
+This endpoint replaces an Integration.

 ### HTTP Request